Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-12-Investigate-insider-risk-activities.md

     ![](../media/outlook12.png)

-1. Repeat the above step at least 4 to 5 times to view more activities.
+1. Repeat the above step at least *four to five* times to view more activities.

 1. Navigate to the **Insider risk management** page, select the Overview tab scroll down and select **Investigate user activity**, where you can view user activity.